jjjj17/immortality-videocheck/README.md

 ```

 You can also export the remaining list of videos using the *validate()* function, you can see a working example in the [test.py](test.py) script.
-It uses a real (but edited) log and exports an Excel file with the information of your missing videos.
+The test script uses a real (but edited) log and exports an Excel file with the information of the missing videos.
 The video count and its accuracy were checked by hand.

 ## Credits